lizhanmit/learning-notes/hive-note/hive-note.md

 When to use:

-- If the Hadoop installed under pseudo mode with having one data node.
+- when the Hadoop installed under pseudo mode with having one data node.
-- If the data size is smaller in term of limited to single local machine.
+- when the data size is smaller in term of limited to single local machine.

 Processing will be very fast on smaller data sets present in the local machine.